Adsorbocarpine Side Effects

 Generic Name: pilocarpine ophthalmic

-Note: This page contains information about the side effects of pilocarpine ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Adsorbocarpine.
+Note: This document contains side effect information about pilocarpine ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Adsorbocarpine.

 For the Consumer

 Applies to pilocarpine ophthalmic: ophthalmic device, ophthalmic gel/jelly, ophthalmic solution, ophthalmic suspension

 Along with its needed effects, pilocarpine ophthalmic (the active ingredient contained in Adsorbocarpine) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking pilocarpine ophthalmic:

 Symptoms of too much medicine being absorbed into the body

 - troubled breathing or wheezing